gerjunior/Gerjunior/README.md

 ### Welcome to my profile! 👋

-- 👤 I’m currently working with Angular 9 at bit pagg
+- 👤 I’m currently working at Groundbreaker Technologies
-- ❤ I’m currently learning NodeJS, React and React Native!
+- ❤ I’m currently learning NodeJS Stack and a lot of Infra stuff!
 - 📫 Reach me at geraldojuni@hotmail.com